 6. Spicy Watermelon Mojito

 Nothing quenches a tropical thirst like fresh, sweet watermelon.
-Add white rum, sugar cane, lime juice, sparkling water and mint, and you have the perfect summer mojito, and a new contender for my favorite UNIQUE cocktail!
+Add white rum, sugar cane, lime juice, sparkling water, home-made spicy syrup and mint, and you have the perfect summer mojito, and a new contender for my favorite UNIQUE cocktail!

 And now thanks to UNIQUE’s mixologists, Well-Placed-Insider finally understands that saying: